Irbesartan Side Effects

 Applies to irbesartan: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking irbesartan:More common
+You should check with your doctor immediately if any of these side effects occur when taking irbesartan:More common

 - cold sweats